AndrewJBateman/angular-tomtom-api/README.md

 ## :cool: Features

-* not much code required to get a zoomable world map
+* Not much code required to get a zoomable world map
 * Some basic Jasmine tests added that all pass

 ## :clipboard: Status & To-Do List

 * Status: Working.
-Updated april 2021
+Updated may 2021.
+Size of build file: 1.4MB
-* To-Do: add functionality.
-Add routing or remove routing module
+* To-Do: add functionality like route planning or traffic congestion.
+Await clearer Tomtom Angular documentation for advanced projects.
+Add routing or remove routing module.
+Remove rxjs if not used (If keeping then latest v7 would have to be reverted to v6.6.7).

 ## :clap: Inspiration